solo-io/gloo/docs/content/guides/gloo_federation/getting_started.md

 That command performs the following actions:

-1. Deploy two Kubernetes clusters called local and remote
+1. Deploy two kind clusters called local and remote
 1. Install Gloo Enterprise on both clusters in the gloo-system namespace
 1. Install Gloo Federation on the local cluster in the gloo-fed namespace
 1. Register both Gloo Enterprise instances with Gloo Federation